swirlds-ryan/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

   the Solidity compiler that you used (`0.8.17`)
 - (3) Under the "Recent Contract Calls" section,
   There should be 2 transactions:
-  - (1) The transaction with the earlier timestamp (bottom) should be the deployment transaction.
+  - (A) The transaction with the earlier timestamp (bottom) should be the deployment transaction.
     - Navigate to this transaction by clicking on the timestamp.
     - Under the "Contract Result" section, the "Input - Function & Args" field should be a *fairly long* set of hexadecimal values.
     - This is the EVM bytecode output by the Solidity compiler.
     - Navigate back to the Contract page (browser `⬅` button).
-  - (2) The transaction with the later timestamp (top) should be the transaction in which the `introduce` function was invoked.
+  - (B) The transaction with the later timestamp (top) should be the transaction in which the `introduce` function was invoked.
     - Navigate to this transaction by clicking on the timestamp.
     - Under the "Contract Result" section, the "Input - Function & Args" field should be a *fairly short* set of hexadecimal values.